 - add-ins of choice (M&M's or other candies, nuts, dried fruit, etc)

 - Pop popcorn as desired or instructed on package.
 Remove any unpopped kernels.
-Pour into a large bowl and scatter your add-ins over popcorn.
+Pour into a large bowl and scatter your add-ins (except for sprinkles) over popcorn.

-- Spread popcorn onto parchment-lined baking sheet.
-Using the tines of a fork, flick your wrist back and forth over popcorn to create drizzles of the rest of the chocolate coatings.
-Add sprinkles and fine sea salt (if using) before chocolate sets.
+- Spread popcorn onto a parchment-lined baking sheet.
+Quickly add sprinkles and fine salt (if using) before chocolate sets.

-- Allow to set and break up any big pieces before storing in large ziptop baggies or individual little baggies tied with a festive ribbon.
-Store at room temperature for 4-5 days.
+- Allow to set and break up any large pieces before storing in large ziptop baggies or individual little baggies tied with a festive ribbon.
+Store in airtight container at room temperature for one week.